Jesdah/guitar-emporium/docs/TESTING.md

 4. Buy a Guitar:
     1. Click on a image
     2. Add to Wishlist - Heart symbol is red
+        * Message display that an item is added to wishlist
         1. Follow step 7.
         2. Make sure a new item is added in Wishlist
         3. Go back to Wishlisted Guitar.
     3. Remove from Wishlist - heart symbol is transparent
+        * Message display that an item has been removed from wishlist
         1. Follow step 7.
         2. Make sure the item is removed from Wishlist
         3. Go back to Guitar.
     4. View a Review
     5. Add a Review
+        * Message display that your review is submited
     6. Add to Cart
+        * Message display that an item has been added to the customers cart.
 5. Go to Cart:
     1. Update quantity
+        * Message display that the quantity has been updated to the customers cart.
     2. Remove Item
+        * Message display that the item has been removed from the customers cart.
     3. Do step 4.1 to 4.3 again
 6. Click "Secure Checkout"
     1. Fill in information
+        * Name - Mandatory
+        * Email - Must include "@something"
+        * Phone number - Mandatory
+        * Adress 1 - Mandatory
+        * Adress 2 - can be left empty
+        * Town or city - Mandatory
+        * County/state - can be left empty
+        * Postal code - can be left empty
+        * Country - Mandatory
+            * If any of the mandatory fields is left empty the form will not be submitted.
     2. Complete the purchase
+        * cardnumber: 4242 4242 4242 4242
+        * Date: 04 / 24
+        * CVC: 242
+        * Postal number: 42424
+            * Message will display to the user that the purchase is successful, display an ordernumber and send a confirmation email through Stripe.
 7. Go to Profile under My Account
     1. View Order history
     2. View Wish listed items